2 years ago

 10 February, 2022

-“I actually wanted to be a detective when I was very young and was mad for solving puzzles and mysteries all the time.
-I realised that there were plenty of opportunities to solve puzzles in scientific research, with much less chance of getting injured”.
+“I actually wanted to be a detective when I was very young.
+I was mad for solving puzzles and mysteries all the time.
+There were plenty of opportunities to solve puzzles in scientific research, with much less chance of getting injured”.

 “I don’t think there is much of a priority of reducing the risks that specifically relate to breast cancer.
 There is more of a priority on general public health, like diet, exercise, and eliminating smoking.
 These will help prevent breast cancer and many other diseases as well.
 Given how common breast cancer is it makes sense to have a specific strategy for this.
 Reducing exposure to chemicals that may increase breast cancer risk would be an excellent start.”